 - Screen.
 If an iPhone screen won’t turn on, the problem may be that the screen is dead or with the software.
 To check this, simply ask somebody to call your iPhone.
 If it rings but nothing displays, your iPhone is okay, but you have to replace the screen.
 Please, do not replace the screen by yourself.
 We also advise you to ask for professional help at the nearest Apple Store.
 In some cases screen replacement may be eligible for warranty service, so you can change it for free.

 - Software crash.
 If your iPhone won’t turn on and is stuck on the Apple logo, it is likely that the problem is with the software.
 In our previous post, we told you how to restart an iPhone.
 You can use these tips to reboot your device and turn it on.
-In the case that even a hard reset does not help and your iPhone won’t turn on at all, you should ask for help at the nearest Apple Store.
+Also, you can try third-party applications like the iOS System Recovery to fix the issues without any data loss.
+In the case, when nothing helps and your iPhone won’t turn on at all, you should ask for help at the nearest Apple Store.

 - Hardware malfunction.
 An iPhone is made of glass, metal and plastic.
 It can be easily damaged.
 It doesn’t matter who did it – you, your child, or a pet.
 It is likely that your iPhone won’t turn back on after it was punctured, dropped, crushed or it comes in contact with a liquid.
 You should contact Apple Support to find out what to do next.
 Whether it is a problem with the CPU or motherboard, water damage or an electronic discharge problem, only an Apple specialist can give you the right answer.